aakashshankar/llm-cli/README.md

 To use the CLI, you need to provide your API keys as environment variables.
 You can set these variables in your shell configuration file (e.g., `.zshrc`) or directly in the terminal.

-Once you have set the environment variables, you can use the following command (from repo root) to prompt the LLM:
+Once you've set the environment variables, you can use the following command (from repo root) to prompt the LLM:

 ```bash
 bin/llm <llm-name> [flags] <prompt>
 ```
-To chat, simple use the `chat` subcommand:
+To chat, simply use the `chat` subcommand:
 ```bash
 bin/llm <llm-name> chat
 ```